umakantp/jsmart/README.md

 ## Notice

-This is a fork from [umakantp/jsmart](https://github.com/umakantp/jsmart), which is also a port from [miroshnikov/jsmart](https://github.com/miroshnikov/jsmart).
+This is a fork from [umakantp/jsmart](https://github.com/umakantp/jsmart), which is also a fork from [miroshnikov/jsmart](https://github.com/miroshnikov/jsmart).

 I originally forked from [umakantp/jsmart](https://github.com/umakantp/jsmart) and added the following modifications: